ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $.store.book[0].title
 ~~~~

-or the *bracket notation*
+or the more general *bracket notation*

 ~~~~
 $['store']['book'][0]['title']
 ~~~~

-to build paths that are input to a JSONPath processor.
+to build paths that are input to a JSONPath implementation.
-Bracket notation is more general than dot notation and can serve as a
-canonical form (for instance, when a JSONPath processor uses JSONPath
-expressions as output paths).

 JSONPath allows the wildcard symbol `*` to select any member of an
 object or any element of an array ({{wildcard}}).